Ulcerative Colitis (UC)

 4) Negative testing for infectious gastroenteritis.
 Patients with active disease should also be tested specifically for Clostridioides difficile infection.

 2. Endoscopy (Figure 1) can be performed without prior preparation on the first presentation (cathartics such as phosphate enemas may change the endoscopic appearance).
 Biopsy is important to confirm diagnosis.
 In active disease the mucosa is erythematous, granular, edematous, and friable; contact bleeding is observed and the vascular pattern is absent.
 In severe forms, ulcers, pseudopolyps, purulent exudate, and blood are seen in the intestinal lumen.
 In periods of remission the appearance of the mucosa may be normal.
-Use standardized scoring systems for the endoscopic assessment of disease activity (eg, Mayo Endoscopic Subscore [Table 1], Ulcerative Colitis Endoscopic Index of Severity).
+Use standardized scoring systems for endoscopic assessment of disease activity (eg, Mayo Endoscopic Subscore [Table 1], Ulcerative Colitis Endoscopic Index of Severity).
 Full colonoscopy is not needed for diagnosis and may be contraindicated in more active disease.
-However, colonoscopy is useful to define disease extent, differentiate UC from Crohn disease, and survey for cancer.
+However, colonoscopy is useful to define disease extent, differentiate UC from CD, and survey for cancer.

 3. Imaging studies: